adielcristo/symfony-doc-pt-br/testing/end_to_end.rst

 * The second leverages :class:`Symfony\\Component\\BrowserKit\\HttpBrowser`.
   It is an intermediate between Symfony's kernel and Panther's test clients.
   ``HttpBrowser`` sends real HTTP requests using the :doc:`HttpClient component </http_client>`.
-It is fast and is able to browse any webpage, not only the ones of the application under test.
+It is fast and can browse any webpage, not only the ones of the application under test.
   However, HttpBrowser doesn't support JavaScript and other advanced features because it is entirely written in PHP.
 This one can be used in any PHP application.

-Because all clients implement the exact same API, you can switch from one to another just by calling the appropriate factory method, resulting in a good trade-off for every single test case: if JavaScript is needed or not, if an authentication against an external SSO has to be done, etc.
+Because all clients implement the same API, you can switch from one to another just by calling the appropriate factory method, resulting in a good trade-off for every single test case: if JavaScript is needed or not, if an authentication against an external SSO has to be done, etc.